jacobtomlinson/website/content/posts/2020/2020-02-13-testing-static-site-with-lighthouse-ci-github-actions.md

 }
 ```

-This is a basic config file which tells Lighthouse CI that we have some static files in `./public` and Lighthouse CI should serve them on a local web server.
+This is a basic config file which tells Lighthouse CI that we have some static files in `./public` and Lighthouse CI should serve them on a local webserver.
 By default Lighthouse CI will run tests against every HTML file in that folder so we are also specifying that we just want to test the root index page of the website and the blog post list page.
-Lighthouse CI will run the local web server on a random high port but it will correct your urls automatically do you can just assume they will serve on `http://localhost`.
+Lighthouse CI will run the local web server on a random high port but it will correct your URLs automatically do you can just assume they will serve on `http://localhost`.

 ## Testing our Action

-Next we will commit these two files and push them up to GitHub and open a new PR.
+Next, we will commit these two files and push them up to GitHub and open a new PR.
 This will allow us to test our Actions and ensure they run as expected.

 ```bash
 git checkout -b add-lighthouse-ci